AYMoralesArce/sims_DFE_virus/README.md

 2) Scripts to perform ABC, and to generate the two plots of cross validation and posteriors for IAV + final set of statistics used ( in the folder IAV)
 3) Scripts to perform ABC, and to generate the two plots of cross validation and posteriors for HCMV + final set of statistics used ( in the folder HCMV)
 4) Scripts for simulating and using DFE-alpha to calculate the DFE in a model with progeny skew (in the folder DFE-alpha)
-5) Script to analyze patient HCMV data is found in the folder HCMV_bioinformatics
+5) Script with bioinformatic steps to analyze patient data (HCMV) is found in the folder HCMV_bioinformatics
+6) Raw data from IAV experiments, as processed by Foll et al. 2014, and script for post-filtering are in the folder IAV_raw_data